After We Præy is:

 Just because they prefer to plug in and rock, though, doesn’t mean that they can’t rock the stage in other formats as well.
 You might catch them playing acoustically or unplugged at a local farmer’s market, coffee shop, brewery, or even a local park as part of their ongoing “Wide Open World” video series.

-“When I started writing the songs for what would eventually become After We Præy,” says Caleb, I didn’t envision playing them in an acoustic format live, but Annie, Dan, and I have been creative and versatile enough to make it work.
+“When I started writing the songs for what would eventually become After We Præy,” says Caleb, I didn’t envision playing them in an acoustic format live, but we have been creative and flexible enough to make it work.
 I also think the simple nature and clear melodies of the songs helps them easily translate into different formats.
 Sometimes I'm really surprised how good a heavy song of ours sounds acoustically.”

 Now that After We Præy has rocked most available stages around the central Virginia area, they are setting their sites on regional venues.
 If you’re not in Richmond, but on the east coast, you may be seeing them near you soon.